-There are 36 (or 37) authentic Vermeer paintings known today distributed over two continents.
+There are 35 (37?) authentic Vermeer paintings known today distributed between two continents: (North) America and Europe.

 Since the stellar rise of Vermeer's name in the twentieth century, many of the artist's paintings have trekked all over the globe.
 While these sorties are aimed at increasing public awareness and appreciation of Vermeer's art, a significant number of specialist believe that the risks inherent in such lengthy travels expose the paintings to structural stress that can compromise their fragile structure as well as the unforeseeable dangers of long distance flights.
 Moreover, large scale exhibitions are vital for the museums prosperity and thus they are normally reluctant to publicly air problems resulting from loans to other institutions.

 The map to the left shows all the travels that Vermeer's paintings will have made from 2003 to 2012 racking up about 300,000 miles of air flight.
 Some have traveled the same route more than once.